Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 AOI" building

-In Katori City, Chiba Prefecture, there is Sawara, a water town called "Little Edo of Hokuso".
-Sawara prospered as a relay station for the Tone River water transportation during the Edo period (1603-1868), and prospered as the kitchen of Edo (old Tokyo) and a merchant town.
+Sawara, a town of waterways, is located in Katori City, Chiba Prefecture, and is called the "Little Edo of Hokuso.
+Sawara prospered during the Edo period (1603-1867) as a relay station for the Tone River water transportation, and prospered as the kitchen of Edo (old Tokyo) and a merchant town.
 Even today, the old townscape with its Edo atmosphere remains, with rows of stately storehouse-style merchant houses and machiya townhouses mainly along the river.

-In this issue, we will introduce the Sawara Shokecho Hotel NIPPONIA, Sawara you can experience the atmosphere of Edo.
-The hotel has reused historical and cultural buildings scattered throughout Sawara, and has distributed the reception area, guest rooms, and restaurant in different buildings, turning the town into a single accommodation space.
+In this issue, we will introduce the Sawara Shokecho Hotel NIPPONIA, where you can experience the atmosphere of the Edo period.
+The hotel has reused historical and cultural buildings scattered throughout Sawara, and has distributed the reception area, guest rooms, and restaurant in different buildings to create a single lodging space in the town.

 What is a "decentralized hotel" where the entire town is a hotel?